FraunhoferIOSB/swap-it-execution-engine/documentation/source/DispatcherCallbacks.rst

        | or a literal value that is provided in
        | the :ref:`EngineStruct` format.
        | It's possible to hand over an empty list.
+       | It's also possible to hand over a "browse
+       | list" to access a field of a structure type.
+       | For example with ["value", "field", "[10]"],
+       | the input value is the "10th" element of the
+       | array "field" in the structure "value".

 .. _Task Finished Callback: